-\Prerequisites: Chemistry and Algebra II [taken concurrently or completed]. \A minimum Grade of B+ is required in both pre-requisite courses. \Entry is also based upon the HOF recommendation.
+- Prerequisites: Chemistry and Algebra II [taken concurrently or completed]. - A minimum Grade of B+ is required in both pre-requisite courses.

+Entry is also based upon the HOF recommendation.
 This is a course equivalent to the first semester of an algebra-based college-level physics class.
 AP Physics I is designed for students wishing to pursue a college-track as a Dentist, Engineer, Medical Doctor/Researcher (not all inclusive).
 The course follows the curriculum implemented by the College Board.
 Specific topics that will be covered include Linear Motion; Projectile Motion; Dynamics and Newton's Laws; Work, Power and Energy; Momentum; Circular Motion, Torque and Rotational Motion.
 Laboratory experiments will be predominantly open-inquiry and based on the scientific method, where the students must develop their own procedure, method of data presentation, and analysis to answer open-ended questions about each unit.
+College majors that benefit from this AP can be found here.